whatyouhide/whatyouhide.github.io/content/posts/2015-06-19-handling-tcp-connections-in-elixir/index.md

 The great thing about `Connection` is that you can return `{:backoff, timeout, state}` from almost every callback function, so handling connection failures become straightforward.

 When `{:backoff, timeout, state}` is returned, `connect/2` is called with `:backoff` as its first argument: this lets us easily detect **re**-connections (instead of first connections) and deal with them appropriately.
-For example, we may want to implement exponential backoff, i.e., we retry after one second, then after two seconds, then after four seconds and so on, possibly with a maximum number of retries.
+For example, we may want to implement exponential back-off, that is, we retry after one second, then after two seconds, then after four seconds and so on, possibly with a maximum number of retries.

 ## Pooling

-Just one last tip: the GenServer we built can be used smoothly with pooling libraries like the famous [poolboy][poolboy].
+Just one last tip: the GenServer we built can be used smoothly with pooling libraries like the famous [poolboy].
 There's plenty of literature about poolboy around the web, so I'm not going to describe how it works here.
 I will just show you a small example.

-First, we can can create a pool of a given number of our GenServers using `:poolboy.start_link/2`.
+First, we can create a pool of a given number of our GenServers using `:poolboy.start_link/2`.

 ```elixir
 poolboy_opts = [worker_module: Redis, size: 50]